hugofloresgarcia/miid/weekly_reports/weeks5and6/things.md

 The task is to classify english horns from french horns.
 A 3-Nearest-Neighbor classifier was implemented.

 signal flow:
-- raw audio --> preprocessor --> PCA (components=all) --> fischer reweighing --> classifier
+- raw audio --> preprocessor --> PCA (components=3) --> fischer reweighting --> classifier

 conditions tested:

-- ised (with and without fischer reweighing)
+- ised (with and without fischer reweighting)
-- vggish(with and without fischer reweighing)
+- vggish(with and without fischer reweighting)
-- openl3 model variants (with and without fischer reweighing)
+- openl3 model variants (with and without fischer reweighting)
 	- input representation: mel128 or mel256
 	- embedding sizes: 512 and 6144 dimensions
 	- content type: environmental or music